gradle/gradle/design-docs/testing-toolkit.md

 ### Open issues

-* Account for increased build time on CI (potentially requires re-sharding of jobs).
+* Account for increased build time on CI.
+We could either re-shard the jobs or create dedicated jobs that executed the compatibility tests with different versions of Java.
+* When do we consider the target Gradle version incompatible with TestKit?
+Is this the case if I cannot the ask the `BuildResult` for the executed tasks anymore (2.5) or is this the case if I can simply execute the build script (e.g. still possible with version 1.0)?
+IMHO not being able to use the `BuildResult` makes it useless for testing.

 # Milestone 3